What the heck is an AR-15 dissipator?

 - A longer sight radius allows for better accuracy

 Original designs were created simply by cutting down existing 20-inch rifles down to 16-inch.
 However, this led to reliability issues due to changes in the overall timing of the rifle.

 You can think of it as the amount of time the bullet stays in the barrel after it passes the gas port.
 In the dissipator barrel below, there’s almost no length left for the bullet after it passes the gas port which made the weapon unreliable.

-Bushmaster came out with the first civilian AR-15’s actually called the Dissipator which had shaved-down gas blocks at the normal carbine length and then a “dummy” A2 sight block up in front at the rifle position.
-They are still available and now dressed up to meet current trends of Magpul MOE furniture.
+Bushmaster came out with the first civilian AR-15 actually called the Dissipator which had shaved-down gas blocks at the normal carbine length and then a “dummy” A2 sight block up in front at the rifle position.

 PSA also offers their mock version of the dissipator with a mid-length gas system.

 However, there are still some “real” dissipators out there with enlarged gas ports and just one real front sight/gas block at the rifle position that have since solved the reliability issues.
 Del-Ton is the one that stands out.